carbon-language/carbon-lang/clang-tools-extra/docs/ModularizeUsage.rst

 contain C source, so you might need to specify the ``-x c++`` Clang option to tell Clang that the header contains C++ definitions.

+Note also that because modularize does not use the clang driver, you will likely need to pass in additional compiler front-end arguments to match those passed in by default by the driver.

 Modularize Command Line Options
 ===============================